 To our knowledge, the ultrasonographic images shown here represent the first direct evidence demonstrating an anticancer effect of GcMAF (OA-GcMAF in this case) in humans.
 They show a significant reduction in tumor size (Table 1) and are fully consistent with the actual images of tumor shrinkage shown by Nonaka et al. (2012) reporting on the effects of GcMAF in human hepatocarcinoma cells transplanted in SCIDmice.
-They also show a consistent increase in splenic blood flow that has to be interpreted in the context of generalised immune system activation and allows to almost immediately degree responsiveness of the individual patient.
-Therefore, we suggest that diagnostic imaging rather than measurement of α-N-acetylgalactosaminidase should become the gold standard to assess the efficacy of GcMAF treatment in cancer patients.
+They also show a consistent increase in splenic blood flow that has to be interpreted in the context of generalised immune system activation and allows to assess almost immediately the degree of responsiveness of the individual patient.
+Therefore, we suggest that diagnostic imaging rather than measurement of a-N-acetylgalactosaminidase should become the gold standard to assess the efficacy of GcMAF treatment in cancer patients.